avnet-iotconnect/avnet-iotc-mtb-basic-example/QUICKSTART_DEMO.md

 ### Obtaining the Device Certificate Fingerprint

-This section outlines how to set up the device for IoTConnect Self Signed Certificate authentication type.
+This section outlines how to set up the device for IoTConnect Self Signed Certificate or CA Certificate authentication type.
 Steps for other authentication types are out of scope for this guide.

 * Obtain the fingerprint of device certificate.
    * Generate your certificate in PEM format.
    * The fingerprint of the certificate can be either SHA256 or SHA1.
-   * You can execute ``` openssl x509 -noout -fingerprint -inform pem -in snxXXXX_device.pem ``` if openssl is installed.
+   * You can execute ``` openssl x509 -noout -fingerprint -inform pem -in cert.pem ``` if openssl is installed.
-   * The contents of snxXXXX_device.pem can be pasted into an online

-Fingerprint calculator such as [this one](https://www.samltool.com/fingerprint.php).
+   * The contents of *cert.pem* can be pasted into an online fingerprint calculator such as [this one](https://www.samltool.com/fingerprint.php).

 Note that publishing the device certificate or fingerprint online is not technically unsafe because the certificate must be paired by the private key derived data during authentication.
 The private key is securely stored on the device and cannot be accessed even programmatically.